-In this blog post, we will discuss the definition of SCP and the different types and processes involved in supply chain planning.
+In this blog post, we will discuss the definition of SCP, its types, process, examples, benefits, and processes involved in supply chain planning.

 It is part of supply chain management (SCM).

 Supply chain planning can be defined as ensuring a business has the right amount of goods and services to meet the market demand.

 It involves forecasting future demand and then organizing production and inventory accordingly.
 There are various types of SCP, each with its own set of processes.

 There are three types of supply chain planning:

 This type is used to plan and manage production for weeks or months.
 It involves forecasting demand, organizing production, and managing inventory.

 This type is used to plan and manage production for the next few years.